Skip to content

 Python quickstart

-mostlyrightmd ships three PyPI packages — mostlyrightmd (the core join), mostlyrightmd-weather (the public-API fetchers), and mostlyrightmd-markets (the Kalshi/Polymarket resolvers).
-The [research] extra installs everything research() needs, including pandas and pyarrow.
+mostlyrightmd ships three PyPI packages — mostlyrightmd (the core join), mostlyrightmd-weather (the public-API fetchers), and mostlyrightmd-markets (optional prediction-market resolvers).
+The [research] extra installs everything dataset() needs, including pandas and pyarrow.

 Python 3.11+.
-No API key.
 The first call writes a parquet cache to ~/.mostlyright/cache/; subsequent calls in the same window are local-only.

 import mostlyright